-Component Description (1) 215 Power light • On: The computer is on.
-0 Blinking: The computer is in the Sleep state, a power- saving state.
+Component Description (1) ۲l۱ Power light On: The computer is on.
+O 0 Blinking: The computer is in the Sleep state, a power- saving state.
 The computer shuts off power to the display and other unneeded components.
 Off: The computer is off or in Hibernation.
 Hibernation is a power-saving state that uses the least amount of power.
-NOTE: For select models, the Intel® Rapid Start Technology feature is enabled at the factory.
-Rapid Start Technology allows your computer to resume quickly from inactivity.
-For more information, see Initiating and exiting Sleep and Hibernation on page 30 .
-(2) Caps lock light On: Caps lock is on, which switches the keys to all capital letters.
-(3) Ø Mute light Amber: Computer sound is off.Off: Computer sound is on.
+(2) Mute light Mute light Amber: Computer sound is off. • Off: Computer sound is on.
+(3) Fingerprint reader light (select models only) Allows a fingerprint logon to Windows, instead of a password.
+White: The fingerprint was read Amber: The fingerprint was not read (4) Caps lock light On: Caps lock is on, which switches the keys to all capital letters.

-Buttons and speakers (select models only)
+Buttons, speakers, and fingerprint reader (select models only)

-Component Description (1) (I) Power button When the computer is off, press the button to turn on the computer. Ŭ When the computer is on, press the button briefly to initiate Sleep.
+Component Description (1) (J) Power button When the computer is off, press the button to turn on the computer. • When the computer is on, press the button briefly to initiate Sleep.
 When the computer is in the Sleep state, press the button briefly to exit Sleep.
 When the computer is in Hibernation, press the button briefly to exit Hibernation.
 CAUTION: Pressing and holding down the power button will result in the loss of unsaved information.
 If the computer has stopped responding and Windows shutdown procedures are ineffective, press and hold the power button down for at least 5 seconds to turn off the computer.
-To learn more about your power settings, see your power options.
-From the Start screen, type power, select Power and sleep settings, and then select Power and sleep from the list of applications. - or - From the Windows desktop, right-click the Start button, and then select Power Options .
-(2) Speakers Produce sound.
+To learn more about your power settings, see your power options. ▲ From the Start screen, type power, select Power and sleep settings, and then select Power and sleep from the list of applications. - or - From the Windows desktop, right-click the Start button, and then select Power Options .
+(2) Speakers (2) Produce sound.
+(3) Fingerprint reader (select models only) Allows a fingerprint logon to Windows, instead of a password logon.